aarron-lee/SimpleDeckyTDP/README.md

 ### Steam GPU slider does not appear with the "Fix Steam Hardware Controls" enabled

 If the Steam GPU Slider does not show up, this is an OS bug.
 SimpleDeckyTDP has no control over the GPU slider showing up, the plugin can only modify it.

+If you are seeing this issue on BazziteOS, you need to install SimpleDeckyTDP with `ujust setup-decky simpledeckytdp` for the GPU slider

 If you encounter this issue, turn off `Fix Steam Hardware Controls` and use the GPU slider in the SimpleDeckyTDP plugin.